zephir-lang/zephir-docs/en/static-analysis.md

 # Static Analysis
 Zephir's compiler provides static analysis of the compiled code.
 The idea behind this feature is to help the developer to find potential problems and avoid unexpected behaviors, well before runtime.

+<a name='conditional-unassigned-variables'></a>
 ## Conditional Unassigned Variables
 Static Analysis of assignments tries to identify if a variable is used before it's assigned: